realworldocaml/book/en/02-guided-tour.md

 - : string list = ["French"; "Spanish"; "OCaml"; "Perl"; "C"]
 ```

-Here, we're creating a new extended list, not changing the list we
+Here, we're creating a new and extended list, not changing the list we
 started with, as you can see below.

 ```ocaml